 Here goes our Pono Woodworks philosophy and disclaimer on the Koa Waterman's Watch...Most watches of this calibre would cost atleast twice as much...really, get to googling...(there's really only one moonphase/tide watch on this level and it's 3x's as much)...but we got to thinking....what's the point of spending all this energy and effort designing and creating an awesome one of a kind watch if it's too expensive for me (or my friends) to buy?
 Done deal...so we got the price down as low as we could.
-Now for the disclaimer...the watch is rated to 10 ATM which basically means in the watch world that you can scuba dive with the watch but only in your bathtub (I know your saying...10 ATM should be 330 feet...your thinking too logically for the watch industry).
-We recomend treating the watch as a dress watch and not using it as your surfing companion...bad things could happen.
-Perhaps our next design attempt will get us into deep water 100 foot wave territory.
+Now for the disclaimer...the watch is rated to 5 ATM which basically means that it will handle your everyday needs and do fine in the pool.
+The extream pressure from heavy waves could cause problems so I wouldn't take it out in the lineup.

 Koa wood grain: